MMrFalcon/Spring5-DI-Demo/README.md

 # Spring5-DI-Dem

-In this example of Spring 5 application following things was contained:
+This example of Spring 5 application contains:

   - Types of injection
   - Simple JUnit tests